Renault España: FASA, FASA-Renault and RESA

 In the year 2000 FASA-Renault became a wholly owned subsidiary of Renault, being called Renault España Sociedad Anónima.

+In 2015, the Spanish National Commission on Markets and Competition fined Renault España Comercial, S.A. with over 18 million euros because it operated a cartel with other car builders and sellers controlling 91% of the Spanish market between 2006 and 2013.

+They shared information about sales and repairs anti-competitively.

 In 2016, Renault sold 169,243 Renault and Dacia-badged cars in the Spanish market.
 In 2017, the company produced its 16,000,000th vehicle within Spain.

 Facilities

 Administration

 Renault España registered office is in Valladolid, but most of the management activities for the Renault group in Spain are made through its Madrid head offices.